john-cuffe/MAMBA2/README.md

       - The name of the second dataset.
 Exclude the '.csv' ending.
     - db_flavor
       - The 'flavor' of sql database.
 Current options: sqlite, postgres.
-        - NOTE: if using postgres, ensure you have the correct db_host, db_port, db_user, and db_password in the mamba.properties file
+        - NOTE: if using postgres, ensure you have the correct db_host, db_port, db_user, and db_password in the mamba properties file
     - db_name
       - The name you want to give your database file.
 Exclude the '.db' ending
     - outputPath: